sashkalu1777-lab/alexandralu-interview-prep/README.md

 This implementation focuses on querying a single document with intelligent retrieval and response generation.

 **Key Features:**
-- Processes individual PDF documents
+- Processes individual PDF documents within a single session.
-- Intelligent query routing
+- Assess retrieval relevance and rewrite query if needed.
-- Relevance assessment
+- Generate response.

 ### Upgraded Document RAG (`langgraph-agentic-rag.ipynb`)
 This enhanced version can handle multiple documents simultaneously.
-It integrates version control in Vector Store, format the outputs of workflow, introduce memory and thread for persistent chat, set up the logging system to capture key information and retrieval quality for each session.
+It integrates version control in Vector Store, formats the outputs of workflow so they are more human-friendly, introduces memory and thread for persistent chat and message management, sets up the logging system to capture key information and retrieval quality for each thread.

 **Key Features:**
-- Multi-document processing
+- Multi-document processing.
-- Cross-document information synthesis
+- Cross-document information synthesis.
-- Version control in Vector Store
+- Version control in Vector Store.
-- Clear and human-friendly workflow outputs
+- Clear and human-friendly workflow outputs.
-- Consistent chat history with memories
+- Consistent chat history with memories.
-- Logging system with key message exchanges
+- Logging system with key message exchanges.
-- Retrieval quality measurement
+- Retrieval quality measurement.

 ### Running the System